-When considering a welded deck system, it's important to review three factors that can impact your stadium project.
+If you are considering a welded deck system, it's important to understand factors that can impact your stadium project.

 For projects in which the issue of having rainwater, spilled drinks and other moisture collect top-side is a minor consideration, welded stadium decking offers some re-routing of fluids.